 The work and ministry of Waterways Chaplains at this time is especially important, especially for those who are isolated and financially challenged by the crisis.
 Most of that support may be via phone or email to minimise physical contact.
 Please visit the Waterways Chaplaincy website for the latest information.

-Pump-out cards are still available.
-Purchase these from our online shop – but please order well in advance as they may take longer than usual to be delivered.
-Our offices will be closed from 25 March 2020 until further notice to minimise social contact between both employees and members of the public.
-Please note that items can be delivered to any address you nominate if your normal postal repository is not accessible.
+Pump-out cards are still available from our online shop – please order well in advance as they may take longer than usual to be delivered.
+Our offices remain closed for all but operationally essential purposes until further notice.
+Please note that items can be delivered to any address you nominate.
 If you have difficulty using the online shop or receiving post, please get in touch and we will see how we can help.
-Unfortunately facilities keys are only available from our offices and we are not able to provide them at the present time.
+Facilities keys are only available from our offices and we are not able to provide them at the present time.

 The Trust does not provide fuel for boaters directly, but fuel should still be available from the usual sources such as marinas, boatyards and fuel boats.